rakin406/screw-test/README.md

 # screw-test
-Find mark schemes from question paper picture
+Find mark schemes from question paper picture.
+I am making this for my friends.